canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "I think there are some friends of yours in here, in fact.
 But there's quite a queue.
 Not everyone's wired up, yet.
 We keep them sleepy until we get to them."

-"You're taking people who'd kill themselves and signing them up to experiment neurosurgeries?
+"You're taking people who'd kill themselves and signing them up to experimental neurosurgeries?
 Should I ask the success rate?"

 "You shouldn't."
 Yeong-Mi said, abruptly serious.
 "But they're working on it."